WanderWise Wandering Tech Guide

 Why It’s Helpful

 Smartwatches are ideal for individuals who are still mobile and already used to wearing a watch.
-They offer discreet tracking and can fit naturally into daily routines.
+They offer discreet tracking, health monitoring, and fit naturally into daily routines without signaling that the wearer needs extra help.

 📍 Wearable GPS / PERS (Recommended for Elevated and Advanced)